Maple Leaf Foods 2019 Sustainability Report Summary

 - Continued to work with our Maple Leaf Foods Animal Care Advisory Council to recommend best practices, scientific research and innovation in an effort to help us continually improve.

-- Continued to implement and communication our Animal Care Golden Rules and Commitment to Animal Care.
+- Continued to implement and communicate our Animal Care Golden Rules and Commitment to Animal Care.

 We value our communities and work collaboratively with organizations to reduce food insecurity in Canada.
 We value a culture and work environment that keeps people safe, rewards excellence and empowers everyone to learn and contribute their best.